Diego1Hernandez/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First, login to DC-1 as Jane_admin, open PowerShell_ISE as an administrator.
-Next, create a new File and paste the contents of the sript into it (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).
-Then, run the script and observe the accounts being created.
+Login to DC-1 as Jane and open PowerShell_ISE as an administrator.
+Next, create a new File and paste this script (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) into the file.
+Run the script and observe the accounts being created.
 Lastly, attempt to log into Client-1 with one of the accounts (take note of the passowrd in the script).
-If you are able to log in you have successfully deployed Active Directory and created users.
+If you are able to log in you have been successful.